 Was your wedding day very different to your original plans?

 It was quite far from our original wedding plans, which were in a chapel in my old university and a grand medieval hall with around 100 guests, but in the end it was really just as special.

 What’s your advice for couples wondering whether to postpone their wedding?

 My advice is to go ahead with getting married even if it can’t be the perfect day you had planned.
 In the end, the material things did not matter so much to us.

 You went ahead with your Patchwork.
 What made Patchwork the right wedding gift list for you?

-We chose Patchwork because it was very easy to use, and we wanted to personalise our wish list so that it was meaningful to us and our friends and family.
+We chose Patchwork because it was very easy to use.
+We wanted to personalise our wish list so that it was meaningful to us and our friends and family.
 We’d seen honeymoon wish lists before, but we were looking for something a little different.
-Tom and I wanted our wedding guests to feel they were getting us a gift rather than giving money, but preferred to pick how we spent the money ourselves – Patchwork was the perfect solution.
+Tom and I wanted our wedding guests to feel they were getting us a gift rather than giving money.
+But we preferred to pick how we spent the money ourselves – Patchwork was the perfect solution.

-I found it easy to make an attractive Patchwork, which I did in one evening, and our gift money was available to us instantly.
-We are planning on a garden makeover with the money, although as we are both doctors we have been very busy since March when I set up the Patchwork so we have not had time to use the money yet!
+I found it easy to make an attractive Patchwork.
+I did it in one evening, and easy to transfer the money subsequently.
+We are planning on a garden makeover with the money.
+We are both doctors and have been very busy since March (when I set up the Patchwork) so we have not had time to use the money yet!